Morning, Tuesday, 14th January 2025

 It will also be an opportunity to consider approaches to financial sustainability in women’s football and the priorities for the newly established Women's Professional League Ltd running the top two leagues in England.

-We are pleased to be able to include keynote sessions with: Martyn Henderson, Interim Chief Operating Officer, Shadow Regulator; Clare Sumner CBE, Chief Policy and Corporate Affairs Officer, Premier League; Jean-Marc Mickeler, Chairman, Professional Club Control Commission, Direction Nationale du Contrôle de Gestion; and a senior speaker confirmed from the Department for Culture, Media and Sport.
+We are pleased to be able to include keynote sessions with: Ben Dean, Director, Sport and Gambling, DCMS; Martyn Henderson, Interim Chief Operating Officer, Shadow Regulator; Clare Sumner CBE, Chief Policy and Corporate Affairs Officer, Premier League; and Jean-Marc Mickeler, Chairman, Professional Club Control Commission, Direction Nationale du Contrôle de Gestion.

 Overall, areas for discussion include: